Updated April 2025

 Who is Pregnancy Care Canada?

-• Pregnancy Care Canada (PCC) is a best practice, Christian, national association of pregnancy care centres (also known as crisis pregnancy centres).
+- Pregnancy Care Canada (PCC) is a national, best practice, faith-based affiliation of pregnancy care centres and online support.

 What do PCC-affiliated centres do?

-234,575 women and men accessed help at PCC-affiliated pregnancy centres.
+190,713 women and men from diverse faiths, cultural backgrounds, and socioeconomic circumstances accessed help at PCC-affiliated pregnancy centres.

-Tens of thousands assisted through phone calls, text messages, and online.
+Tens of thousands assisted through phone calls, text messages, and other online supports.

-• PCC options information is externally reviewed by specialized practitioners in Canada: perinatal nurses, family physicians, obstetricians-gynaecologists, medical ethicists, psychiatrists, psychologists, and social workers.
+- PCC options information is externally reviewed by specialized practitioners in Canada, including perinatal nurses, family physicians, obstetricians & gynaecologists, and medical ethicists.

 FAQs